mpv-player/mpv/DOCS/man/options.rst

     For example, if this is set to 1, the video FPS is forced to an integer multiple of the display FPS, as long as the speed change does not exceed the value set by ``--video-sync-max-video-change``.

+    See ``--interpolation-threshold`` for how this option affects interpolation.

     This is mostly for testing, and the option may be randomly changed in the future without notice.